wp-plugins/transliterado/readme.txt

 Tested up to: 2.5
 Stable tag: 0.4

-This plugin gives better transliteration of non-ASCII characters in slugs. / Ĉi tiu kromprogramo donas pli bonan transliteradon de ne-Askiaj literoj en URL-nomoj.
+This plugin gives better transliteration of non-ASCII characters in slugs.

 == Description ==